pkErbynn/design-pattern-java/README.md

 When To Use:
 * when a change in one object requires changing others, do not know the numbers object to be changed/updated
 * when an object should be able to notify other objects without making assumptions about who these objects are

+Lang Specific:
+* In some lang like C#, delegates stores list of sub/unsubs

 ### 14. State Design Pattern